 This report summarises and interprets findings from detection and quantification of SARS-CoV-2 levels by the NICD Centre for Vaccines and Immunology in influent (untreated) wastewater in 18 wastewater treatment plants (WWTP) across five provinces tested by the NICD, and 77 additional plants tested by SACCESS partners including the National Institute for Occupational Health, Lumegen Laboratories, GreenHill Laboratories and Praecautio to cover all provinces.
 Levels of SARS-CoV-2 in wastewater correlate with population levels of SARS-CoV-2 over time and indicate the geographic distribution of disease.
 SARS-CoV-2 is shed from symptomatic and asymptomatic persons in stool but is not transmitted by faecal-oral route nor via wastewater.
-This report is based on data collected from June 2020 up until the week ending 19 November 2021 (epidemiological week 46).
-Generally, levels of SARS-CoV-2 are low and stable for decreasing across the country.
-Detailed analyses are described in figures and text below.
+This report is based on data collected from June 2020 up until the week ending 26 November 2021 (epidemiological week 47).

-The levels of SARS-CoV-2 are beginning to increase in some treatment plants especially in the Tshwane District Municipality and City of Johannesburg in Gauteng Province.
-Increased clinical surveillance is needed in areas affected as well as a close monitoring of other plants across the country.
-Detailed analyses are described in figures and text below
+The levels of SARS-CoV-2 are increasing steadily in some treatment plants, especially in the Tshwane District Municipality and the City of Johannesburg in Gauteng Province.
+Detailed analyses are described in the figures and text below.